 * Dudley: 4 rate hikes this year in line with "gradual" message

-March 1 (Reuters) - U.S. stocks fell sharply on Thursday after President Donald Trump said the United States would impose import tariffs on steel and aluminum, adding fears of a tit-for-tat trade war to growing worries about higher interest rates.
+NEW YORK, March 1 (Reuters) - Major U.S. stock indexes dropped more than 1 percent on Thursday after President Donald Trump said the United States would impose import tariffs on steel and aluminum, raising concern about higher prices and a trade war.

-After a confused day of report and counter report, Trump said the U.S. would impose tariffs of 25 percent on steel imports and 10 percent on imported aluminum next week.
+Trump said the United States would impose tariffs of 25 percent on steel imports and 10 percent on imported aluminum next week.

 Rising inflation and bond yields were the main concerns as Wall Street ended a turbulent February on Wednesday, with the S&P 500 posting its first monthly loss in 11 months.

-But it was the tariff issues that was spinning the market lower as the afternoon wore on.
+But it was the tariff issue that was spinning the market lower as the afternoon wore on.

 "The risk to imparting these tariffs is that it invites a retaliatory response from our trading partners and particularly China," said Mark Luschini, chief investment strategist at Janney Montgomery Scott in Philadelphia.